Atomic Bomberman

 Atomic Bomberman is a game by Interplay Productions for the PC that was released in 1997.
-It was the first original Bomberman game to be developed for Windows, and the second game of the series made for the PC, following Dynablaster.
+It was the first original Bomberman game to be developed for Windows, and the second game of the series made for the PC, following Bomberman.

 The game is relatively unusual in the Bomberman series, as it was officially licensed from Hudson Soft and developed by Interplay Productions, a studio based in the United States.
 Most titles in the series were developed in Japan.
 It has a different look and feel compared to other Bomberman titles as a result (despite basic gameplay being unchanged), using pre-rendered 3D characters and backgrounds as opposed to hand-drawn animated sprites, and extensive use of voice samples by voice actors Charlie Adler and Billy West during gameplay.